-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness home, but also boost their confidence to advocate for their children's specific needs within the school system.
-During student forums students expressed the need to be heard and some students expressed the desire and need to better understand how to get support when needed.
-This included how to interact and work with their teachers, especially at the middle school level. success but also for personal and professional growth later in life.
-Scope: LEA-wide 3.4 Action: Students responsibility for learning Targeted Resources & Services Student Leadership of Underrepresented Students: Unduplicated students face unique challenges regarding student leadership.
-They may be unfamiliar with opportunities, or lack confidence 3.3 & 3.4- Distance from standard (DFS) in Math and ELA Need: Parent education programs are crucial for families of ELs, foster youth, homeless youth, and socioeconomically disadvantaged families.
-These programs empower parents with the knowledge and confidence to navigate compared to established peers.
-Parent/Guardian Education Programs for EL, Foster Youth, Homeless Youth, Socioeconomically Disadvantaged: 3.1 - Student perception of student voice, leadership, participation in student leadership roles, and involvement in making the school community better their child's educational journey.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness their teachers, especially at the middle school level.
+Scope: LEA-wide 3.4 Action: Students responsibility for learning Targeted Resources & Services Need: Parent education programs are crucial for families of ELs, foster youth, homeless youth, and socioeconomically disadvantaged families.
+These programs empower parents with the knowledge and confidence to navigate their child's educational journey.
 This understanding bridges the gap between home and school, allowing parents to become active partners in their child's academic success.
-By families to communicate effectively with teachers and staff, leading to missed opportunities for collaboration and support.
-For foster, homeless youth, and socioeconomically disadvantaged 3.5 - Total number of parent engagement/parent education opportunities offered centrally and at demystifying these concepts, parents can be equipped to support their children's learning at home, but also boost their confidence to advocate for their children's specific needs within the school system. families, frequent school changes can disrupt the family ability to grasp the school's structure and expectations.
-This lack of knowledge can unintentionally widen the achievement gap for these vulnerable student populations school sites.
+By demystifying these concepts, parents can be equipped to support their children's learning at home, but also boost their confidence to advocate for their children's specific needs within the school system.
+Students in general have many distractions and students with additional challenges can be even more distracted and also see themselves negatively.
+Goals help students prioritize their activities and focus on what is most important.
+Clear goals can reduce distractions and help students concentrate on the tasks that will Student Leadership of Underrepresented Students: Unduplicated students face unique challenges regarding student leadership.
+They may be unfamiliar with opportunities, or lack confidence compared to established peers.
+Parent/Guardian Education Programs for EL, Foster Youth, Homeless Youth, Socioeconomically Disadvantaged: Language barriers can make it difficult for EL families to communicate effectively with teachers and staff, leading to missed opportunities for collaboration and support.
+For foster, homeless youth, and socioeconomically disadvantaged families, frequent school changes can disrupt the family ability to grasp the school's structure and expectations.
+This lack of knowledge can unintentionally widen the achievement gap for these vulnerable student populations 3.2 & 3.3- Distance from standard (DFS) in Math and ELA 3.1 - Student perception of student voice, leadership, participation in student leadership roles, and involvement in making the school community better 3.4 - Total number of parent engagement/parent education opportunities offered centrally and at school sites.